aidenlkw/aidenlkw.github.io/projects/yummy-foo.md

   - Meteor
   - Software Engineering
   - Group Projects
-summary: "A website used to help college students make low-cost, low appliance meals while dorming or going to college.""
+summary: "A website used to help college students make low-cost and low appliance meals while dorming or going to college."
 ---
 <img class="img-fluid" src="../img/screenshotyum.jpg">
 The UHE Game Dev Club is brand new, only being created by my friend and classmate at the ending of the spring 2023 semester.
 Only made up of 5 members currently, we are looking to possibly expand in the coming future.
 We are made up of 2 artists, 2 programmers, and 1 programmer/music+sound producer (me).